FlynnOwen/FlynnOwen/README.md

-<h2> Hi.
+<h2 style="text-align:center> Hi.
 I'm a data engineer with a love of math and software.</h2>

 <p>
   <img align="left" width="490" height="165" src="Flynn_GOL_new.gif"/>